-Born in Orléans (France), Antoine started playing percussion at the age of six.
-After his move to Brussels in 2009, and following his encounter with the extraordinary musicians of Spira mirabilis, a European project based in Italy, he decided to shift his focus to timpani and its role in orchestral repertoire, which in turn altered his entire approach to music and to life in general.
+Antoine Siguré was born in Orléans, France, and started playing percussion at the age of 6.
+After his move to Brussels in 2009, and following his encounter with the musicians of Spira mirabilis, he decided to shift his focus to timpani and their role in orchestral repertoire.